d8ahazard/AudioLab/README.md

 - **🎼 Music Generation:** Create music from scratch or remix existing tracks using YuE.
 - **🗣️ Zonos Text-to-Speech:** High-quality TTS with deep learning.
 - **📢 Text-to-Speech:** Clone voices and generate natural-sounding speech with Coqui TTS.
+- **🔊 Text-to-Audio:** Generate sound effects and ambient audio from text descriptions using Stable Audio.
 - **🎛️ Audio Separation:** Isolate vocals, drums, bass, and other components from a track.
 - **🎤 Vocal Isolation:** Distinguish lead vocals from background.
 - **🔇 Noise Removal:** Get rid of echo, crowd noise, and unwanted sounds.